mozilla-services/server-syncstorage/1.1/doc/source/configuration.rst

+.. _configuration:

 =============
 Configuration
 =============

 The server configuration is located in the *sync* section of the ini file used to launch the application.
-The default file is :file:`development.ini`.
+The default file is :file:`development.ini`, but you can create a new file as long as you configure Paster or the wsgi-enabled server to use it.

 General Options
 ===============